cerc-io/watcher-ts/packages/cli/README.md

   ```

   * `signal-server`: multiaddr of a signalling server (default: local signalling server multiaddr)
-  * `relay-node`: multiaddr of a hop enabled relay node
+  * `relay-node`: multiaddr of a primary hop enabled relay node

 * The process starts reading from `stdin` and outputs messages from others peers to `stdout`.